recursion-ninja/masters-thesis/doc/REVISIONS.md

 29. > Whats an update (see earlier comment)
     Spot: Page 18
     Note: Changed language to "shared key" and "update instructions"
+    Edit: `fc0e36e4fe3077de5e278167fb132a2b28edde00`

+30. > I dont understand this sentence.
+Doesnt sec depend on how you use these, rather than the existence of these?
+How can some function signatures be a lemma?
+    Spot: Page 18
     Edit: ``